madeleineudell/LowRankModels.jl/README.md

 ### Parameters

-Parameters are encoded in a Parameter type, which sets the step size `stepsize`, number of rounds `max_iter` of alternating proximal gradient, and the convergence tolerance.
+Parameters are encoded in a `Parameter` type, which sets the step size `stepsize`, number of rounds `max_iter` of alternating proximal gradient, and the convergence tolerance `convergence_tol`.

 * The step size controls the speed of convergence.
 Small step sizes will slow convergence, while large ones will cause divergence. `stepsize` should be of order 1;